 As the arthritis progresses, a dog’s joints become painful and stiff, just as we see in people.
 Some dogs are simply uncomfortable, while others are seriously disabled.

 Eventually, your dog could lose his ability to move freely, or he could actually be paralyzed.

 As arthritis progresses, the cartilage in the joints becomes thinner.
 In addition, fluid builds up in the affected joints.

 Your dog may also have bone spurs or bony growths around a joint.
-These can irritate other tissues and nerves and can be very painful.
+These can irritate other tissues and nerves and they are very painful.

 In addition to lameness, a dog can develop thickening and scar tissue in the joint and wasting away of the surrounding muscles.

 As these changes happen, the joint becomes even more inflamed, and it continues to break down and destroy cartilage.
 The more the arthritis progresses, the more disabled a dog becomes because of the stiffness and pain.

 Eventually there is enough damage to the joint that you can actually hear a clicking or grating sound when your dog moves.